gemmaellis16/yoga-project/README.md

  1. As a first time visitor, I want to understand the main purpose of the site and learn about the yoga studio.
  1. As a first time visitor, I want to be able to navigate throughout the site to find content.
- 1. As a first time visitor, I want to look at testimonials to understand what yoga students think of the studio and teacher and see if they are trusted and also want to locate their social media accounts for more information.
+ 1. As a first time visitor, I want to look at testimonials to understand what yoga students think of the studio and teacher and see if they are trusted and also want to locate their social media accounts for more information (this will just be the main social media accounts for privacy reasons).
  1. As a first time visitor, I want to know what yoga is and it's benefits.
  1. As a first time visitor, I want to know the location of the studio.
  1. As a first time visitor, I want to know the price of the class.